YakinRubaiat/Playing-with-Pima-Indian-Heritage-data/README.md

 # Playing-with-Pima-Indian-Heritage-data

+This is just a short description of my work flow, if you want to find hole work take a look at newPima Jupyter notebook  or html file.

 If your know about some supervised learning and want to apply you knowleadge with different classifier then this is the best data-set you can start with.

 Last accouracy result :